CodeAlphaCapt/Find-Git-User-Acc-Info/README.md

 # FindGitAcc
-Web page to find github profile of users as well as their info
+* Problem Statement: A web portal to find the profiles of Github accounts and information about their repositories.